AppliedEconBerlin/bsoe_gc_aae_2026/README.md

 These problem sets will likely require significant time investment.
 Please make sure to plan ahead so that you have sufficient time available in this period.

-### 6 Introduction: econometric modeling of economic choices / Python coding (June 6, PH, MB and MS)
+### 6 Introduction: econometric modeling of economic choices / Python coding (June 5, PH and MS)

 - **Methodology fights** Angrist and Pischke (2010), Frijters (2013), Haile (2022), Heckman (2010), Keane (2010), Rust (2010), Rust (2014), Wolpin (2013)
 - **Basics discrete choice** van Soest (1995), Train (2009)